Special Events Guide

 The general tour of Memorial’s St. John’s campus will show visitors around the university’s academic facilities, food court, recreational complex, and more!

 Are you interested showing visitors a specific department or aspect of the university?
-A detailed tour of specific areas may be arranged by calling a week in advance.
+Arrangements can be made to highlight an area of campus by contacting recruitment one week in advance.

 Book ahead: Allow us time to prepare for your visit, so you will receive the proper attention to detail you deserve.

 Special needs: Please inform us of any special needs when you book your tour.

 Parking: Parking permits are necessary and can be provided at your request.

 Large Groups: Groups of 20 or more may be divided for your maximum tour experience.

 Supervision: Certain age groups may require chaperones.
 Please inform us of visitors’ ages when booking.